karttur/setup-ide/_posts/2017/2017-12-27-install-anaconda.md

 Or go to the official [pip homepage](https://pip.pypa.io), that includes installation instruction.

-In the [next blog post](../install-eclipse/index.html) I will go through installing Eclipse IDE (Integrated Development Environment), and setting Eclipse up for Python Developing (PyDev) using Anaconda Python as the interpreter.
+The next step is either [creating a virtual Python environment](../conda-environ/) (article added in August 2019) or to install and setup [<span class='app'>Eclipse</span>](../install-eclipse) IDE (Integrated Development Environment) for Python Developing (PyDev).
+There are many advantages with setting up PyDev using a virtual Python environment, so I recommend that you start with the post on [Conda virtual environments](../conda-environ/).

 ## Resources